kayak-writer/jay-portfolio/API_RF_README.md

 ## Overview

 RowFinder makes it easier to find hotels that have rowing machines by providing a single directory that is brand agnostic.
+The directory includes data such as the number of ergs at a hotel and fitness center hours.

 ## Base Url